What is the current REST charge?

 The RES calls on TEP to produce 5 percent of its power from renewable resources in 2015.

 The following questions and answers provide more information about the REST.

 The Arizona Corporation Commission has approved a REST surcharge of eight-tenths of a cent per kilowatt-hour (kWh) for 2015.
 The commission also approved caps that limit the amount customers pay each month for this usage-based fee.

-For residential customers, the monthly cap rose is $3.83.
+For residential customers, the monthly cap is $3.76.
 A residential customer with typical usage is expected to pay that maximum amount each month.

 For small businesses (with loads that do not exceed 200 kilowatts (kW)), the monthly cap is $100.
 For large commercial customers (with loads between 200 kW and 3 megawatts (MW)), the monthly cap is $1,015.
-For industrial customers (with loads greater than 3 MW), the monthly cap rose is $8,000.
+For industrial customers (with loads greater than 3 MW), the monthly cap is $8,000.